chrede88/qubtTemplate/README.md

 ## Configuration

-See the [wiki](https://github.com/chrede88/qubt/wiki) for all info about configuration.
+See the [wiki](https://github.com/chrede88/qubt/wiki) for all info about configuration and how to easily deploy to Github Pages.

 ---